 Time Capsule: The Best Of

-This compilation ignores Sweet’s first two albums, made by Sweet in his very early twenties, starting from 1991’s critically acclaimed Girlfriend and ending with two new tracks from 2000.
+This compilation ignores Sweet’s first two albums, released in his early twenties, Instead, it starts from 1991’s critically acclaimed Girlfriend and ends with two new tracks from 2000.
 At least one of the two new tracks is also terrific; ‘So Far’ is another Sweet patented harmony laden power popper, although the T-Rex inspired stomp of ‘Ready’ isn’t as effective.

 Kimi Ga Suki